 During the 2011/2 season the club maintained their progress and finished in eighth place in Ryman Division One South.
 Hythe were also able to get their hands on some silverware as wins over Ebbsfleet United and Dover Athletic were followed by a single goal victory in the final at Dartford to win the Kent Senior Cup.
 The following season ended with a 17-match unbeaten run and a fourth-place finish.
 This brought about the club’s first play-off appearance, unfortunately losing at Faversham Town in the semi-final.

 After another eighth-place finish Scott Porter and Clive Cook left the club at the end of 2013/4 and Tim Dixon was appointed as manager in May 2014.
 It was a disappointing season that saw the club finish in 16th position and after a poor start to 2015-6 the club decided to part company with Dixon in September.
 Clive Cook returned to take over, this time as manager and led a remarkable turnaround from 22nd place to fourth as the club qualified for the Ryman South play-offs for a second time.
 Defeat followed at Worthing in the semi-final.
-The club ended just outside the play-off zone last season and will look for an improved position this year.
+The club ended just outside the play-off zone the following season.

 The club parted company with manager Clive Cook in January 2018 as ex-Herne Bay manager Sam Denly arrived to take his place.
 Again, we ended up just outside the play off places in 2018/2019.